 It needs a few more stations

-The western section of Metro 3 needs some detail fleshed out.
+The western section of SRL needs some detail fleshed out.
 At present there’s Melbourne Airport, Sunshine, and Werribee, and nothing else in between.
 The government’s view is that scoping out additional stations may take a little time, as that whole area is developing.

 This calls for integrated transport and land use planning.
 In the east, the activity centres being targeted for stations are very well established.
 Not so in the west.